dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-2.md

 [image here]

 ## My sample repo
-I have a repo with all my sample code for my Robot Framework posts.
+I have a repo with sample code that I will reference.
 You can clone it from [here](https://github.com/dwwhalen/cypress-robot-todomvc).

-This repo was actually cloned from a Cypress sample app.
+This repo was actually forked from a Cypress sample app.
 I'll be using more of that in my next post, but for now you can just clone the repo and ignore about 99% of it.

-Once you have it cloned take a look at the file [robot-framework/e2e/suites/BasicTest.robot](https://github.com/dwwhalen/cypress-robot-todomvc/blob/master/robot-framework/e2e/suites/BasicTest.robot)
+Once you have it cloned take a look at the file [robot-framework/e2e/suites/BasicTest.robot](https://github.com/dwwhalen/cypress-robot-todomvc/blob/master/robot-framework/e2e/suites/BasicTest.robot).

 If you read the first post, this Robot test should look familiar.
 This is the test for our calculator app!

-### Breaking into multiple parts
+### Breaking the test into multiple files
 This test is a bit different from what we saw in the first post.

-Robot test suites will usually reference keyword resources in a file separate, and that's what I've done in the sample code.
+Robot test suites will usually reference keyword resources in a separate file, and that's what I've done in the sample code.

-Now our test suite just has the tests, with a reference to the my user keywords in a separate resource files
+Now our test suite just has the tests, with a reference to the user keywords in a separate resource file.

-This makes the test more readable and helps to encourage reuse across tests suites.
-Here's our test suite:
+This makes the test more readable and helps to encourage keyword reuse across tests suites.
+So here's our test suite (with some more calculation tests added):
 ``` python
 *** Settings ***
 Resource        ../resources/calc.resource